scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ![](./fig/tablepage_view.png)

 The table displays the target value for each region and the overall study area.
 It provides an identifying code (rgn_id), name (rgn_name), and value (value) for each.
-It is possible to search the data using the search bar at the upper right of the table (caps-sensitive).
-It is also possible to search within individual columns by entering the search term at the bottom of each column; this option is more easily displayed by changing the number of records per page to 10 using the drop-down menu.
-Data may also be sorted the arrows at the left of each column name.
-Sorting by rgn_id is the default.

 ### Overview of variable options